stoofn-hooml/neural-style/README.md

 ```
 python3 multi_style_transfer.py
 ```
-In an output folder labeled with the current date time, the program will output the content frames, style frames, resulting stylized frames, and final stylized video.
+In an output folder labeled with the current date and time, the program will output the content frames, style frames, resulting stylized frames, and final stylized video.